-- Changes in immune system (Immune Reconstitution Syndrome).
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your healthcare provider if you start having new or worse symptoms of infection after you start taking TRIZIVIR.
+Tell your healthcare provider right away if you start having new symptoms after you start taking TRIZIVIR.

 The most common side effects of TRIZIVIR include:

 - weakness or tiredness

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of TRIZIVIR.
 For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.